 Rec League games are played at Chelsea Piers every Sunday at 4pm and 5:30pm with the exception of certain holidays and other scheduled bye weeks.
 The NYCGHA Rec League differs from the Sky Rink Adult Open League in several ways.
 All teams are evenly assigned approximately the same number of novice and intermediate players.
 This league is a great way for intermediate players to fine tune their skills, get some exercise, and help novice players learn the game.
 Novices will feel comfortable playing in this league because of its low pressure atmosphere and the added benefit of playing with and learning from more experienced players.

-- Teams will consist of fifteen full-time skaters.
+- Teams will consist of sixteen full-time skaters.

 - Goalies will be assigned to each game and will switch half-way through the second period.

 - The Spring/Summer Rec League will consist of a minimum of 16 games.
 Playoff format will be determined based on the number of teams.

 - Full-Time Skater: $630